ekumari/DataStructureCode/README.md

 ## DataStructureCode
-This respository contains data structure code.
+This respository contains some popular data structure and algorithm problems .